lbryio/lbry-sdk/FAQ.md

 Q: How do I see the list of API functions I can call, and how do I call them?

 A: Here is an example script to get the documentation for the various API calls.
 To use any of the functions displayed, just provide any specified arguments in a dictionary.

+Note: the lbry api can only be used while either the app or lbrynet-daemon command line are running

     import sys
     from jsonrpc.proxy import JSONRPCProxy